Kartmaan/Currency_converter/README.md

 # Currency_converter
 Currency_converter is a graphical interface designed with PyQt5 allows to convert currencies and view the rates history graph.
-Rates can be retrieved from two free APIs: free.currcon and finnhub.io.
+Rates can be retrieved from two free APIs: free.currconv and finnhub.io.

 The application is in the form of 3 tabs:
 - Options